RM1213-ARM/LAB2-Trading-Lab/api-server/README.md

 ## ➡️ Request Flow

-1. Nginx forwards `/api/*` requests to the Flask API server
-2. Flask receives the request (e.g. `GET /api/trades`)
+1. Flask receives the request (e.g. `GET /api/trades`)
-3. Application logic is executed
+2. Application logic is executed
-4. Flask queries the PostgreSQL database
+3. Flask queries the PostgreSQL database
-5. Database returns results
+4. Database returns results
-6. Flask formats the data as JSON
+5. Flask formats the data as JSON
-7. Response is sent back to Nginx (via Router)
+6. Response is sent back to Nginx (via Router)
-8. Nginx returns the response to the client

 ---

 ## ⚙️ Application Behaviour

 - REST API — exposes endpoints such as `/api/trades`
+- Request handling - processes incoming HTTP requests from Nginx
 - Data processing — handles request logic and formatting
-- Database interaction — queries PostgreSQL for trading data
+- Database access — queries PostgreSQL for trading data
 - JSON responses — returns structured data to the frontend

 ---

-Consists of 3 parts:
+## 📦 Core Dependencies

+The API Server consists of the following components:

+### 1. Flask
-1. Flask : a lightweight Python web framework that runs the REST API.
+A lightweight Python web framework used to build the REST API

-Allows the user to:
+Capabilities:
-- Create API routes (e.g `/apt/trades`)
+- Define API routes (e.g `/apt/trades`)
-- Handle requests from the web server
+- Handle HTTP requests from the web server
-- Send responses to frontedn in JSON format
+- Return JSON responses to frontend

-2. Flask-CORS: Allows frontend (browser) to talk to the API Server
+### 2. Flask-CORS
+Enables Cross-Origin Resource Sharing

 It is required because:
 - Frontend and backend run on different servers
---> Browsers usually block cross-origin requests by default
+- Browsers usually block cross-origin requests by default

+### 3. psycopg2-binary
-3. psycopg2-binary: a PostgreSQL adapter used to connect Python to database
+A PostgreSQL adapter for Python

-Allows the API Server to:
+Used to:
-- Run SQL queries
+- Execute SQL queries
-- Get data from database
+- Retrieve data from the database
-- Send results to the frontend
+- Return results to the API layer

 ---